Definition:

 – Adaptation to new data protection laws and guidelines

-– RTB for audio streaming and podcast ads
+– RTB for ads in streaming audio and podcasts

 Conclusion: